pippinbarr/cart253/topics/instructions/function-calls.md

 It does *not take much* for a program to mean something.

 What if I told you that this is a program that simulates the experience of a writer staring at a blank piece of paper as they try to start writing their new novel.
 Well it does!
 And can you type anything?
 No!
-Oh the humanity!
+That's part of it!!!

 ## Play